 Intro to Facebook Ads: Paid Social

 Facebook Ads is the largest and most used Social Media advertising platform due to its massive reach.
-Unlike Google Ads, the term Paid Social is not used to refer to Facebook Ads only since other important platforms are parts of it, such as LinkedIn and Instagram.
+However, unlike Google Ads, Paid Social is not used to refer to Facebook Ads.
+This difference is due to other important platforms being parts of it, such as LinkedIn and Instagram.

-Paid Social allows advertisers to show different types of ads to users based on their interests and how they interact online.
+Paid Social allows advertisers to show different ads to users based on their interests and how they interact online.

 Google Ads: Advantages & Insights

-Google Ads allows advertisers to show their ads to users who are actively searching for a product/service or by targeting customers in the market and actively considering buying a service or product like yours (in-market audiences).
+Google Ads allows advertisers to show their ads to users actively searching for a product/service.
+You can also target customers in the market and actively considering buying a service or product like yours (in-market audiences).

 Google Ads offers various campaigns that help align businesses to reach their appropriate goals and campaign types.
 Here are some examples: